The ecommerce industry is finally turning to retention as acquisition is no longer cheap enough to make money on single orders.

 Don’t let the moment pass!
-Use that authentic customer love and turn it to your advantage.
+Use that authentic love customers feel and turn it to your advantage.

-Use the positive reviews as social proof on your site and in emails (with permission, of course!!).
+Use the positive reviews of the customer experience as social proof on your site and in emails (with permission, of course!!).
 Ask those people to write the same on Facebook or to post a picture to Instagram saying the same.

 See how we ourselves use customer feedback to point out what our users love about Metrilo:

 Highlight what people love about your products – just like with negative feedback, you might’ve never even thought about it.
 Fast customer support?
 Size is as described not like that other shop?
 Packaging is sturdy and reusable?

 Simple – people love being important.
 It boosts the ego when we’re the ones that discovered something cool to share with friends.
 It’s great to be the star on social media, even for a day.
 Your customers will appreciate being in the spotlight.

 You probably want your customers to come back for a pair of jeans every month, but the product just doesn’t work that way.